-Fort Mandan, ND Construction of the fort is completed, and the blacksmith shop is set up in an empty room.
-Preparations are made to celebrate Christmas.
+At Fort Mandan below the Knife River Villages, construction is finished, and the blacksmith shop is set up in an empty room.
+Three visiting chiefs are given strips of sheep skin, and preparations are made to celebrate Christmas tomorrow.

 Chamois Skin Gifts